 For this reason I too, having heard of the faith in the Lord Jesus which exists among you and your love for all the saints, do not cease giving thanks for you, while making mention of you in my prayers; that the God of our Lord Jesus Christ, the Father of glory, may give to you a spirit of wisdom and of revelation in the knowledge of Him.
 I pray that the eyes of your heart may be enlightened, so that you will know what is the hope of His calling, what are the riches of the glory of His inheritance in the saints, and what is the surpassing greatness of His power toward us who believe.
 (Ephesians 1:15-19a, NASB)

-To understand these things, we must not separate this prayer from the surrounding description in Ephesians 1:3-23 of God's activity in salvation and His purposes for His people.
+To understand these things, we must not separate this prayer from the surrounding context. in Ephesians 1:3-23 God's activity in salvation and His purposes for His people are described.
 Christ became a man to redeem a people for Himself.
 The hope of this calling is amazing!
 Ephesians 1:14 states that God saves people and seals them with His Holy Spirit, who is given as a pledge of our inheritance, with a view to the redemption of God's own possession, to the praise of His glory (Ephesians 1:14).

 As God's people, redeemed by Jesus, we are God's inheritance.
 Let that sink in for a moment.

 We may reflect on our own lives and see failures, stumbles, and other things that are not fitting of the Lord.
-Paul continued to pray that we wouldn't just understand these first truths, but that we would also know about the surpassing greatness of God's power toward us who believe.
-God is at work in you and His power is surpassingly great.
+Paul continued to pray that we wouldn't just understand these first truths but that we would also know about the surpassing greatness of God's power toward us who believe.
+If you are a Christian, God is at work in you.
+His power is surpassingly great.
 As we persevere in our walk with the Lord, we should conduct ourselves with wisdom as we allow His power to work in and through us for the praise of His name.
-We should set our aim on allowing Him to direct the course of change so that we will be fit for Him, instead of us attempting to direct the changes that seem best in our eyes (for whatever reason).
+We should set our aim on allowing Him to direct the course of change so that we will be fit for Him.
+This is instead of us attempting to direct the changes that seem best in our eyes (for whatever reason).